Have you always wondered what is the difference between wide and extra wide width shoes?

 The shoes below will fit a child with extra wide feet better (choose the width accordingly):

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

-The Best Shoe Brands For Kids With Wide And Extra Wide Feet!
+The Best Shoe Brands for Kids with Wide of Extra Wide Feet – Let’s Find Out!

 When a child has extra wide feet, 90% of the time I end up fitting them in a pair of New Balance shoes.
 There are different shoe brands that make wide and extra wide shoes for children, and you have probably heard of them before:

 - Stride Rite